domzgarcia/framework-comparison/README.md

 3. [fusionjs](https://fusionjs.com/)
 > Modern framework for fast, powerful React apps.
 A developer experience you expect from a React/Redux setup and provides tools to take project quality to the next level.
+Maintained by UBER.

 | **PROS**     | **CONS**      |
 | ---          | ---           |